anyoptimization/pymoo/docs/source/algorithms/initialization.md

 +++

-Directly initializing the object keeps the code clean and if you use an idea lets you quickly jump to the definition of the algorithm and find hyperparameters to modify.
+Directly initializing the object keeps the code clean and if you use an IDE lets you quickly jump to the definition of the algorithm and find hyperparameters to modify.

 ```{code-cell} ipython3
 from pymoo.algorithms.moo.nsga2 import NSGA2